August 2, 2023

 Austin experienced broad job gains in June, with most sectors expanding.
 The unemployment rate declined, and hourly earnings continued to grow.
 In addition, both median home sales prices and single-family permits increased.

-The Austin Business-Cycle Index—a broad measure of economic activity—grew at an annualized 10.6 percent in November, greater than the 8.0 percent growth in October (Chart 1).
+The Austin Business-Cycle Index—a broad measure of economic activity—grew an annualized 13.0 percent in June, greater than the 4.5 percent gain in May (Chart 1).